-- I will report any illegal, inappropriate or harmful material, data breaches, suspected misuse or concerns about the use of ICT to a senior leader or the Trust CEO. - I will make a note of any incidents in accordance with Trust procedures. - I understand that in some cases the Police may need to be informed.
+- Any illegal, inappropriate or harmful material, data breaches, security incidents, suspected misuse or concerns about the use of ICT should be reported immediately to a senior leader or the trust CEO. - Any incidents should be recorded in accordance with ELAN procedures. - In some cases the Police may need to be informed. - Any suspicious emails that could represent a cyber-threat should be reported to a senior leader/line manager immediately - Any damage or faults involving equipment or software should be reported to a senior leader.